 These digital entities are web-connected software tools that listen and obey commands.
 They’ll answer questions, conduct research, turn on lights and appliances, order food for delivery, and set alarms.

-Most of us are somewhat familiar with them as they come pre-installed on many smartphones.
+Most of us are familiar with them as they are pre-installed on many smartphones.
 However, as a device in our homes, they appear as speakers or alarm clocks.

 It is very common for people to have access to several digital voice assistants and not even know about them.
 In fact, you probably have more than one available to you at this moment.

-The biggest reason that many of us are not getting the most out of our digital voice assistants is that we don’t know what they can do for us.
+Many of us are not getting the most out of our digital voice assistants because we don’t know what they can do for us.
 It is easy for creators of these AI devices to forget that we consumers don’t have the same visions that they do.
 We need some context to get going with them.

 Let’s start learning by examining some cool ways to use them in our busy lives.